Sheila-source/Catch-Monster/README.md

 Dino is a cute dinosour he keeps walking but suddenly he felt that there is a risk that will happen to the dino.
 By avoiding those rocks dino use his skill to move fast and jumping.

+# Theme|Game play

+This game has a adventure moments to the game because of the main character dino.
+In this game dino will make him serious in the stage and it also they make dino stronger and faster to the tasks by collecting those eggs.

+  # GOALS